isoulwithsurbhi/holistic-wellness-resources/README.md

 ### Founder and Entrepreneur

-I founded iSoul With Surbhi in Udaipur and built it as a living practice that continues to evolve through the people I work with.
+I founded iSoul with Surbhi in Udaipur and built it as a living practice that continues to evolve through the people I work with.

 ## Who I Work With